 What are tactical nuclear weapons and how might Putin use them?

 Russian President Vladimir Putin said this month he's not bluffing about using nuclear weapons.
 If he were to follow through on that threat, it's likely his weapon of choice would be tactical nuclear weapons.
-And he's not the only one talking about using them.
+And he's not the only one talking about these weapons.
 North Korea's recent missile tests involved "tactical nuclear" drills to simulate hitting the South, according to the North's state-run media.

 What are tactical nuclear weapons?

 Tactical nuclear weapons are sometimes referred to as "small nukes," even though they still cause devastating fatalities and destruction.
-They are designed for limited strikes against relatively close military targets, like command posts, instead of destroying cities from far away.
+They are designed for limited strikes against relatively close specific targets, like command posts, instead of destroying cities from afar.

 The explosive yield of tactical nuclear weapons can range from under one kiloton to about 100 kilotons, whereas strategic nuclear weapons can have a yield up to one thousand kilotons.
 The bombs that destroyed Hiroshima and Nagasaki in 1945 were between 12 and 21 kilotons.
-The one dropped on Hiroshima weighed 9,700 pounds and a 10,800 pound one leveled Nagasaki.
+The one dropped on Hiroshima weighed 9,700 pounds and a 10,800-pound bomb leveled Nagasaki.

-Tactical nuclear weapons can have a similar yield but are often smaller and more portable.
+Tactical nuclear weapons can have a similar yield or greater — up to several times as powerful as the Nagasaki bomb — but they are often smaller and more portable.
 For instance, during the Cold War, the Soviet Union developed devices small enough to fit into a suitcase-sized container.

 Why were tactical nuclear weapons developed, and have they ever been utilized?